VanillaRamen/bruzz/README.md

 # Team 43 - "Bruzz"
-This is the official GitHub for ECE 1022 Team 43's codebase.
+This is the official GitHub repository for ECE 1022 Team 43's codebase.

+## What is this?
+This repository holds the code for ECE 1022 Team 43's project, the "LeaveAlert."